For Sleep Problems, Behavioral Problems

 Connecting with others, Having a safe space

 "Crashers" or children with sensory issues can still jump, bounce and even have a meltdown in a safe, soft, comfortable environment.
-With the optional tent, you can create the closed-in space necessary for these children to feel as though they can escape the anxiety and pressures, and be in the safety net provided by their individualized “home."
+With the optional tent, or the surround netting, you can create the closed-in space necessary for these children to feel as though they can escape the anxiety and pressures, and be in the safety net provided by their individualized “home."

 Makes learning fun